Someone06/MemoryPool/README.md

 This is a simple toy project that demonstrates how to do a depth first search (DFS) on a connected, directed graph while storing the stack needed for the DFS inside the nodes of the graph.
-This usually requires a `size_t pointerCounter` that stores which neighbour to visit next and parent pointer in each graph node.
+This usually requires a `size_t pointerCounter` that stores which neighbour to visit next as well as a `Node *parentPointer` in each node.
 By using pointer reversal, the extra storage for the parent pointer is not needed.
-To mark nodes that have already been visited an additional bit is needed.
+To mark nodes that have already been visited an additional bit is required.
 The highest bit of the `pointerCounter` is used to store that information.
 So the overhead of doing a DFS, is a `size_t` per node, plus a constant amount of stack space.